Locations:

 Diagnosis and Tests

-How is Crouzon syndrome diagnosed?
+How doctors diagnose Crouzon syndrome

 Your baby’s healthcare provider will typically diagnose your baby at birth.
 They’ll give your baby a physical examination.
 Your baby’s craniofacial characteristics can indicate Crouzon syndrome.
-Your baby’s healthcare provider will also ask about any family history of the disorder.
+Your baby’s provider will also ask about any biological family history of the disorder.

 Your baby’s healthcare provider may request several tests to confirm a diagnosis of Crouzon syndrome.
 These tests might include: